- What is an ACTP?

 I am developing an ACTP.
 When is the best time to contact FDA?

 We encourage you to contact FDA as early as possible in the development of your product.
 Engagement with FDA early in your research and development is especially important for ACTPs, as these are novel products that often have unique scientific considerations.
 We can help you determine the regulatory requirements that apply to your product.

 Opening a file with FDA early in your product research and development enables you to take part in on-going discussions with FDA.
 You may establish a Veterinary Master File (VMF) to engage in early product development discussions with FDA as you work toward determining the precise product and indication that you wish to pursue.
-If you have determined the precise product and indication and are ready to submit information to FDA to support approval, you can open an Investigational New Animal Drug (INAD) file.
+If you have determined the precise product and indication and are ready to submit information to FDA to support approval, you can open an investigational file (INAD).
 You can reach out to FDA’s Center for Veterinary Medicine (CVM) Project Management Team at CVM_PM_Biotech@fda.hhs.gov for help determining what file type is most appropriate for your stage of development and to understand the requirements for each file type.